Jinn: Poetry and soothsaying

-Despite that they were often feared or inspired awe, the jinn were also pictured to befriend humans or have romantic feelings for them.
+Even though they were often feared or inspired awe, the jinn were also pictured to befriend humans or have romantic feelings for them.
 According to common Arabian belief, pre-Islamic soothsayers, philosophers, and poets were inspired by the jinn.
 In his Book of Idols, Al-Kalbi records a story about a jinni named Abū-Thumama working as an oracle advising Amr ibn Luhay.

-The Arabian poet al-A'sha (d. after 3/625) claimed that his inspiration for his poetry come from a befriended jinni named Misḥal ("daʿawtu khalīlī Misḥalan") whom he called his jinni-brother ("akhī ʾl-jinnī").
+The Arabian poet al-A'sha (d. after 3/625) claimed that his inspiration for his poetry came from a befriended jinni named Misḥal ("daʿawtu khalīlī Misḥalan") whom he called his jinni-brother ("akhī ʾl-jinnī").
 Similarly, the poet Thābit (d.
 54/674) who later converted to Islam and became known as "the poet of the prophet", referred to his jinni-friend as his "sharp-sighted brother from the jinn" ("wa-akhī min al-jinn al-baṣīr").
 The relationship between jinn and humans can also be romantic in nature.
-According to one famous Arabian story, the jinni Manzur fell in love with a human woman called Habbah.
-He is supposed to have taught her the arts of healing.
+According to one famous Arabian story, the jinni Manzur fell in love with a human woman called Habbah, and taught her the arts of healing.

-The mutual relationship between jinn and humans is different than that of a jinni and a soothsayer (kāhin).
-The soothsayer is presented as someone who is totally controlled by the jinni entering.
-The soothsayer was consulted to reveal hidden information or settle disputes, as it was believed, the jinn speaking through them revealed hidden knowledge.
+The mutual relationship between jinn and humans is different from that of a jinni and a soothsayer (kāhin).
+The soothsayer is presented as someone who is totally controlled by the jinni entering them.
+The soothsayer was consulted to reveal hidden information or settle disputes, as it was believed that the jinn speaking through them revealed hidden knowledge.
 Muhammad's opponents believed that the Quran was also inspired by a jinni, whereupon the Quran criticizes them for not distinguishing between jinn and God.